1) What is data structure?

 37) Differentiate STACK from ARRAY.

-Data that is stored in a stack follows a LIFO pattern.
-This means that data access follows a sequence wherein the last data to be stored will the first one to be extracted.
+Stack follows a LIFO pattern.
+It means that data access follows a sequence wherein the last data to be stored when the first one to be extracted.
 Arrays, on the other hand, does not follow a particular order and instead can be accessed by referring to the indexed element within the array.

 38) Give a basic algorithm for searching a binary search tree.